cvs-health/android-compose-accessibility-techniques/doc/content/ListSemantics.md

 Notes:

 * One downside of the automatic list semantics applied to `LazyColumn` is that not all uses of lazy layouts create visually-presented lists; it is also used for non-list dynamic content and server-driven user interfaces.
 In those cases, list semantics is inappropriate.

-(Note: The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.)
+* The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.

 ----